Chemical Hazards, Biosafety, GMOs, Equipment and Radiation Safety

 Your teaching and research must comply with Occupational Health and Safety provisions under the Work Health & Safety Act 2012 (SA) and the Work Health & Safety regulations 2012 (SA).

-- All projects using chemical compounds require approval from the Chemical and Nanomaterials Subcommittee.
+- All projects using hazardous chemical compounds or nanomaterials require approval from the UniSA Chemical and Nanomaterials Subcommittee.

 - All activities using hazardous biological material (using or derived from humans, animals, plants or micro-organisms) require approval from the Institutional Biosafety Committee.

-- All activities using genetically modified organisms (including exempt dealings) require approval from the Institutional Biosafety Committee.
+- All activities using genetically modified organisms (GMOs, including exempt dealings) require approval from the Institutional Biosafety Committee.

 - All projects using non-ionising or ionising radiation require approval from the Radiation Safety Committee.

 - All activities using plant, equipment, devices or pressure vessels that are not part of the normal plant, equipment, devices or pressure vessels assessed and managed by the school or institute under its routine Occupational Health Safety and Welfare (OHS&W) responsibilities, require approval from relevant Head of School/Director of Research Institute.